gettinghere

 Muck welcomes visitors all year round, and you can travel from Arisaig & Mallaig.

 (Please note these are passenger boats.
-Visitors do not usually bring their cars onto the island.
+Visitors do not bring their cars onto the island.
+The Highland Council (The Small Isles & Knoydart Prohibition of Vehicles) Order 2003 applies restrictions which only allow residents and genuine contractor’s permission to take vehicles over to Muck.
 If you are staying on the island, we will arrange to meet you from the ferry and transport your luggage to your accommodation).

-From Arisaig (summer months only), Arisaig Marines operates highly successful wildlife cruises to the Small Isles.
-The MV Sheerwater visits Muck four times a week, offering single or return trips to the island with time ashore to explore on Mondays, Wednesdays, Fridays and Sundays.
-Contact: www.arisaig.co.uk or t: 01687 450224).
-Booking is advisable in peak season to avoid disappointment.
+From Arisaig (summer months only), Arisaig Marine operates highly successful wildlife cruises to the Small Isles.
+The MV Sheerwater offer return trips to the island with time ashore to explore as well as enjoy a freshly made lunch at the Muck Tearoom.
+A wonderful day out for all the family.
+To book the Sheerwater: www.arisaig.co.uk or t: 01687 450224).
+Booking in advance is essential in peak season to avoid disappointment.

 Yachts